anquanscan/sec-tools/README.md

 [31-days-of-API-Security-Tips](https://github.com/inonshk/31-days-of-API-Security-Tips): This challenge is Inon Shkedy's 31 days API Security Tips.
 [win10pro](https://github.com/Divinemonk/win10pro): Active  " Windows 10 Professional "  with our Activation Script for Free
 [PHP-Auth](https://github.com/delight-im/PHP-Auth): Authentication for PHP.
 Simple, lightweight and secure.
 [kalimux](https://github.com/noob-hackers/kalimux): Install And Use Kali Linux With Gui In Termux
+[PasswordPusher](https://github.com/pglombardo/PasswordPusher): 🔐   A dead-simple application to securely communicate passwords over the web.
+Passwords automatically expire after a certain number of views and/or time has passed.